Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_04.md

 # Summary

-So now you've seen how easy it is to manipulate the data using Angular's powerful directives and sync that data with Meteor's powerful Mongo.collection API.
+So now you've seen how easy it is to manipulate the data using Angular 1's powerful directives and sync that data with Meteor's powerful Mongo.collection API.

 {{/template}}